-Don't get me wrong, I was already well aware of common personal finance teachings, especially after going through Dave Ramsey's classic Financial Peace University just a year or so ago.
+I've been well aware of some Financial Independence blogs for a while like Financial Samurai and Get Rich Slowly.
+We also, went through Dave Ramsey's classic Financial Peace University with some friends just a year or so ago.
 And Alli and I were already a little bit frugal and not spending above our means 90% percent of the time.
 But I still didn't take personal finance that seriously.

 I didn't really budget.
 Alli did, but I never looked at it.
 If I wanted something, I bought it.
 If we didn't feel like cooking and didn't have leftovers then we went out to eat.
 Add two kids into the mix and it was no problem at all to spend our way through the year and arrive at January with little to no money saved.

 And the problem was that I realized if I had made this mental switch and put in just a little extra time and thoughtfulness 5-10 years ago, when I first discovered some of these resources, then we would be debt free by now and have way more money saved up for retirement.